 (15) Recommend and collect such fees for licensure, license renewal, examinations and reexaminations as it deems necessary for fulfilling the purposes of this Article.

 (16) Adopt a seal containing the name of the Board for use on all certificates, licenses, and official reports issued by it.

 (17) Enter into interstate compacts to facilitate the practice and regulation of nursing.

-(18a) Establish programs for aiding in the remediation of nurses who experience practice deficiencies.
+(18a) Enter into agreements for aiding in the remediation of nurses who experience practice deficiencies.

 (19) Request that the Department of Public Safety conduct criminal history record checks of applicants for licensure pursuant to G.S.
 143B-940.

 (20) Adopt rules requiring an applicant to submit to the Board evidence of the applicant's continuing competence in the practice of nursing at the time of license renewal or reinstatement.

 (21) Proceed in accordance with G.S.
 90-171.37A, notwithstanding G.S.
 150B-40(b), when conducting a contested case hearing in accordance with Article 3A of Chapter 150B of the General Statutes.